raj713335/INTELEGIX/README.md

 ## AI DRIVER MONITORING SYSTEM :oncoming_bus:

-Project to monitor driver behiviour while driving.
+Project to monitor driver behavior  while driving.
 If the application detects driver rules violation done by driver then it sends a warning/image to a Telegram/Whats App/Email through REST API.

 ##### PROBLEM STATEMENT